SexChrLab/XYalign/README.md

 See full documentation at [Read The Docs](http://xyalign.readthedocs.io/en/latest/index.html)

-## To-Do Items Before Release
+## To-Do Items

-Program

-*Necessary*
+*Before release*
-- [ ] Incorporate ploidy caller
+- [x] Incorporate ploidy caller
 - [x] Default to calculating mean depth per chromosome
 	- [x] add flag to allow for whole-genome thresholds
 - [ ] Make bwa indexing conditional for withY if no reference_mask provided
-- [ ] Run bwa indexing in parallel
-- [ ] Implement subparser
 - [ ] Clean up parse_args() and update checks/validation
 - [ ] Implement check for dependencies upon loading
 - [ ] Add thorough module testing (e.g. unittest, doctest, etc.)

-*Less necessary*
+*Down the road*
 - [ ] Test exact depth (vs. current approximation) - time and results
 	- [ ] Implement exact depth if not too slow or if results differ substantially
 	- [ ] Implement bam analyses in cython
 - [ ] Add "batch" option (for CHARACTERIZE_SEX_CHROMS and/or ANALYZE_BAM)
-	- not necessary for initial release, as can be easily done with a bash command
+	- not necessary for now, as can be easily done with a bash command
 - [ ] Add support for additional mappers
 	- not clear if this is necessary or valuable
 - [ ] Handle duplicate reads